nacho270/spring-alternatives/dependency-injection/dagger-dependency-injection-demo/README.md

 	- By being based on generated code you will to tweak your IDE to compile properly or perform a `mvn compile` every time you change your dependencies.
 	- There's also not too much documentation or examples.

+One really useful tip for this is: **Use `@Module` to tell dagger the things it cannot figure out**, ie: datasource configuration, implementation of interfaces.

 Of course, the way I have done things is by no means the only one.
 You can play a bit more on how you would build the modules.